konigio/konigio.github.io/_posts/2015-02-05-Change-Sets.md

    2. **Composite Key**.
-If a mutated blank node `n` is an instance of an `owl:Class` that declares a list of unique keys via the `owl:hasKey` property, and `n` has a value for each property in the list, then for each property `p` from the list if unique keys, include a triple of the form `(n p o)` where `o` is the value of the property `p` on `n`.
+If a mutated blank node `n` is an instance of an `owl:Class` that declares a list of unique keys via the `owl:hasKey` property, and `n` has a value for each property in the list, then for each property `p` from the list of unique keys, include a triple of the form `(n p o)` where `o` is the value of the property `p` on `n`.

    3. **Functional Property**.
 Suppose a mutated blank node `n` is the object of some functional property `p`